 Traveller’s cheques are a good option because you will be reimbursed if they are lost or stolen.
 Just remember to write down the serial number and keep copies separate from the actual cheques.

 Cape Town is not nearly as unsafe as many people say it is.
 The vast majority of travellers return from Cape Town completely unharmed.
-Especially the area surrounding Cape Paradise is completely safe and many of the guests walk to the surrounding restaurants even at night.
+Especially the area surrounding Cape Paradise is completely safe and many of the guests walk to the

 Most crime in Cape Town is opportunistic and it only takes some common sense to avoid it:

 - Avoid displays of wealth such as expensive jewellery, large amounts of cash and fancy technology.

 - If you have a rental car don’t leave any valuables in it.
 You could even open the glove box and rear luggage cover to show that the vehicle is empty as smash and grab is a problem.